 Due to Ohio’s approval of a medical marijuana program in 2016, many people might assume that multiple physicians are onboard with recommending medical marijuana to their patients.
 However, that’s far from the truth.
 As stated in Clevescene, “According to a recent Columbus Business First article, fewer than three in ten Ohio physicians are interested in obtaining the license necessary to recommend medical marijuana for their patients.”
 This has left many Ohio residents unsure of where to get a doctor’s recommendation for medical marijuana.

 For an individual to get approved for a medical marijuana card, they must qualify for one of the state’s approved medical conditions, register with the state, and then get a recommendation to use cannabis as a medicine from a qualified physician.
-If very few Ohio physicians are willing to recommend medical marijuana to patients, Ohioans are left with nowhere else to turn.
+If very few Ohio physicians are willing to recommend medical marijuana to individuals, Ohioans are left with nowhere else to turn.

 Michigan Saves the Day

 According to Clevescene, many out-of-state dispensaries currently accept medical marijuana cards from Ohio, and lots of qualified Ohio patients are seeking medicine elsewhere including driving up north to Michigan.
 Surprisingly, by law, Ohio physicians can grant marijuana to medical consumers in need by sending them up to Michigan to purchase medicine.
 Unfortunately, many consumers and physicians are unaware of this detail, but it’s legal, and several Ohio medical marijuana consumers have already done this.
 Specifically, the holistic health center in Toledo has done this, and they may continue to do so until Ohio state officials sort everything out with their medical marijuana program.